eebmagic/3D_projections/README.md

 # Running
-To run simply execute the bash script to compile and run the javafx program
+To run simply execute the bash script to compile and run the javafx program (NOTE: This will only work on MacOS since the dependency directory only has the javafx version for MacOS)
 <pre>sh compile_and_run.sh</pre>

 ## Sample